joemiller/workwithme.guide-myguide/index.md

 * Wine / Beer / Cocktails.
 I'm not an expert but I'll happily chat about them.
 * The "SEE" method for technical writing.
 * Politics, current events.
 I read a lot of news and was a history major for a short time.
+* Stocks, bonds, options, and futures.
+I know what a "SPOOS" is and have traded it before.